-Whether you need extra capacity for peak demand or want to extend all the benefits of virtualized infrastructure beyond your datacenter, VMware vCloud™ services offer you the true IT agility, efficiency, and cost savings of the public cloud.
+Whether you need extra capacity for peak demand or want to extend all the benefits of virtualized infrastructure beyond your datacenter, VMware vCloud™ Hybrid Service and vCloud services, delivered vCloud Service Providers offer you the true IT agility, efficiency, and cost savings of the public cloud.

-Supplied by the largest global ecosystem of cloud computing partners, only vCloud services deliver enterprise-class security and infrastructure compatibility together with the freedom to readily move workloads among private, public, and hybrid clouds.
-That’s because only vCloud services are built on the world’s most proven and widely deployed cloud technologies: VMware vSphere, VMware vCenter, VMware vCloud Director, and VMware vShield.
+vCloud services deliver enterprise-class security and infrastructure compatibility together with the freedom to readily move workloads among private, public, and hybrid clouds.
+That’s because only vCloud services are built on the world’s most proven and widely deployed infrastructure technologies: VMware vSphere, VMware vCenter, VMware vCloud Director, and VMware vCloud Networking and Security.

 Frequently Asked Questions (FAQs)